ItokawaK/Alt_nCov2019_primers/README.md

       -r REF_FA, --ref_fa REF_FA
                       Reference fasta file [optional]
   ```
-    If `-r` option is set, mismatches found on >80% reads will be highlighted.
+    If `-r` option is set, mismatches found on >80% reads (parsed from *mpileup*'s output) will be highlighted.
 This, however, takes additional time.

     Output image